Funding opportunity

 • travel, subsistence and consumables

-Funding will be released for these subsequent waves through an assessment process, this will be defined by us and we will retain responsibility for funding decisions throughout.
+Funding will be released for these subsequent waves through an assessment process, which will be defined by us and we will retain responsibility for funding decisions throughout.
 These waves provide a further opportunity to, for example, bring on new partners and funders and respond to new and emerging opportunities.

 Flexible fund